-- Award funding will be released in July 2014 and must be spent within a three-year period.
+- Award funding will be released in July 2016 for use thereafter; funds must be spent within a three-year period.

-- Awards may be used to supplement external funding.
+- Awards may be used to supplement or leverage external funding.

 - Awards do not need to be, but certainly may be, used for new projects.

 Applications for 2016-17 will be accepted beginning in fall 2015.
 The following summary of process is for reference only at this time.
 Complete the online application form.
 In addition to basic applicant information, the application form requires responses to the questions outlined below.
 For detailed information including tips on creating a strong proposal, how to create a user account (necessary for creating a proposal), and other helpful hints, visit our Applying for Annual Faculty Awards page.

 - Without including your name, list your five most recent scholarly or creative accomplishments.
 List actual (not pending) accomplishments.
 Remove your name from all citations.
 If this project reflects a significant change in the direction of your research relative to these accomplishments, please describe the change.
 Limited to 250 words.

 - A summary of your proposal's goals and context for a lay audience.
 Limited to 250 words.